ValeriyPogosyan/Final-Project-Cybersecurity-UofT/README.md

 ## Blue Team

 As Blue Team we configured watcher alerts in Kibana ahead of time so that we can see how they act as the attack is happening.
 These alerts could also be viewed in the Discovery page by creating a related index pattern for the Discovery page to pull from so that we could view the network traffic associated with them.
 After conducting the attack, we needed to find evidence of the attacks in Kibana.
 We used what we found to tailor new watcher alerts based on signatures that we deemed important.
-We also came up with ways to harden the system against it having weak passwords, privilege escalation via Python, a MySQL data breach, and the vulnerabilities presented by WordPress.

 This part relates to the [Defensive Report](/Defensive%20Report.md).